Tutorial Guide & Project Creation

 }

-// Set menu display name
+// Set the menu display name

 CustomerList.displayName = "Customer List";